UPDATED: FEB 2022

 - to tell + pronoun (me, him, her, them, us, you)

 - My teacher told me to study more.

 - The Doctor told her to stop smoking.

-- What did your wife tell you?
-She told me NOT to go to the bar.
+- My wife told me NOT to go to the bar.

-- If I told you once, I've told you a 100 times, the language of Brazil is Portuguese; not Spanish.
+- If I told you once, I've told you a 100 times, you need to improve your English pronunciation.

 ALSO CHECK OUT: